Keeping it in the Family

 I distinctly remember seeing Jason and Kelly dance together all night at her sister Megan + Joe’s wedding and I thought, “Kelly has found her person!
 She just lights up around him!”
 When they reached out they said,

 “I have gotten to know you and your incredible talent over the course of my sisters’ weddings, and now it’s time for me to plan my own!
 Jason and I recently got engaged, and you were the only one on our list to contact for potentially being our wedding photographer.”

 Cue the tears!
 I feel so honored when I get to be a part of many weddings in a family or friend circle because with each wedding and time together our friendship grows deeper and they welcome me and treat me like one of the gang!
-Plus it’s so fun to see my past couples and celebrate with them!
+Plus, it’s so fun to see my past couples and celebrate with them!

-Fall Engagement Session: Colorado Aspens
+Fall Engagement Photos: Colorado Aspens

 When did you meet?

 A: Kel and I met at Regis University.
-She was a Freshman, and I was a Junior, and we were both work studies in University Ministry.
+She was a freshman, and I was a junior, and we were both work studies in University Ministry.
 I was a Peer Minister in one of the student dorms.

 How did you meet?

 A: I do not remember exactly, but I am sure that it was in the University Ministry office.
 I am sure it was embarrassing and awkward.